Sports instruction, camps, or schools · New York

 Verify This Employer with OSHA

-All injury, illness, and fatality figures on this page are sourced from Cooperstown Dreams Park's own mandatory OSHA Form 300A summaries.
+The 26 injuries shown on this page for Cooperstown Dreams Park are sourced from its own 8 years of mandatory OSHA Form 300A summaries.
 Cross-check the underlying establishment record directly against the federal source, name, NAICS classification, recordable case totals, and inspection history are all searchable on OSHA's Establishment-Specific Injury and Illness Data system.

 DART Rate, Transparent Calculation (2024)